 Professor William T.C.
 Kramer

 William T.C.
-Kramer is the Principle Investigator and Director of the Leadership-class Blue Waters Project, a project at the University of Illinois Urbana-Champaign.
-He holds an appointment as a full Research Professor of Computer Science at Illinois and will soon be announced as the Executive Director for Illinois’ New Frontiers Initiative.
+Kramer was the Principle Investigator and Director of the Leadership-class Blue Waters Project, a project at the University of Illinois Urbana-Champaign.
+He holds an appointment as a full Research Professor of Computer Science at Illinois and is the Executive Director for Illinois’ New Frontiers Initiative.

-The Blue Waters system, the largest supercomputer Cray has ever built, is the first general-purpose, open science, sustained-petaflop supercomputer placed into service in 2013, delivering over 35 billion core*hours of computing to date.
-It is the most powerful resource for the nation’s open-science researchers.
-Blue Waters is a project with an overall cost of over $520M to support thousands of researchers doing Frontier Science and Engineering research that is not possible any other way.
-Blue Waters is now decommissioned, NFI has a follow on system Hydro focused on supporting research and development related to national security and preparedness as well as research in other domains.
+The Blue Waters system, the largest supercomputer Cray has ever built, was the first general-purpose, open science, sustained-petaflop supercomputer placed into service in 2013, delivering over 35 billion core*hours of computing to date.
+Blue Waters was a project with an overall cost of over $520M to support thousands of researchers doing Frontier Science and Engineering research that was not possible any other way.
+While Blue Waters is now decommissioned, NFI has a follow on system Hydro focused on supporting research and development related to national security and preparedness as well as research in other domains.

 Previously, he held leadership roles as General Manager of the National Energy Research Supercomputing Center (NERSC) and was a Branch Chief in NASA’s Numerical Aerodynamic Simulation division at Ames Research Center.